siddhantladdha/analog_daddy/README.md

 - [x] Support all the lookup modes
 - [ ] Support for `lookupVGS` and corresponding test suite.
 - [x] Give templates for basic and interactive plotting using Plotly/Dash.
 See the [notebooks directory](./docs/notebooks)
-- [x] Have basic plots and a template `.npy` file for ~[Skywater-130 nm PDK](https://github.com/google/skywater-pdk)~ GPDK for illustration and design purposes.
+- [x] Have basic plots and a template `.npy` file for ~[Skywater-130 nm PDK](https://github.com/google/skywater-pdk)~ ~GPDK~ FreePDK45 for illustration and design purposes.
 I will not be using Skywater-130 nm PDK since a there is no version of PDK available to setup with Cadence for free.
-Instead, a derived data and plot of GPDK will be shared here.
-This will not violate any licensing restrictions since this is derived data and and has smaller data points.
+Instead, a derived data and plot of FreePDK45 will be shared here.
+The GPDK45.npy file will be slowly phased out from the test suite since it is useless with the smaller data points.
+However, its existence does not violate any licensing restrictions since this is derived data and and has smaller data points.

 ## Acknowledgements and Licensing